Tales of a Fourth Grade Nothing

 by Judy Blume

 Tales of a Fourth Grade Nothing by Judy Blume is assigned in US schools at grades 2–5, with a Lexile measure of 470L.
-It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 7 curriculum references and 10 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Tales of a Fourth Grade Nothing is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.